Eyupc/LevelSystem-overlay/README.md

 And create a **div with id="levelsystem"**, give it also a **z-index:9999** and **position:absolute**.

 ## Configuration
-You need to create a script inside the client file. <br/>
+You also need to create a script inside the client file. <br/>
 For Example: <br/>

 var WSConfiguration = {<br/>